CallidusRobot/Documentation/Hardware.md

 - Motor driver: 2 (PWM) + 5 (GPIO)
 - Line tracker: 2 (ADC + GPIO)
 - Heartbeat LED: 1 (Pin 25 internal)
-- WiFi Power down (via open-drain inverter)
+- External 3V3 Power down (via open-drain inverter), if one input is freed, regulator status would be nice OR open collector join

 Total used/available: 27/27 (all used)